OceanBhatnagar/WIFI-Controlled-RC-Car/README.md

 # WiFi Controlled RC Car

 Welcome to the WiFi Controlled RC Car project repository!
 This project enables wireless control of an RC car using a mobile application.
-The car is powered by a NodeMCU ESP8266 microcontroller and controlled via commands sent over a WiFi network.
+The car is powered by a NodeMCU ESP8266 microcontroller and controlled via commands sent over a WiFi network.It was developed as part of the (Team i5 – IoT and Embedded Systems) Intel OneAPI Student Club at USAR, GGSIPU.

 ## Components Used
 - **NodeMCU ESP8266**